 If your Belgian Malinois is growling at another dog, the main possibilities are territoriality, protective instinct, or gender.
 It’s important to understand, though, that growling is a method of communication between dogs and not necessarily an act of aggression.

 Whether it’s the home, food bowl, or even a chew toy, your Malinois can be very territorial.
 If it’s growling at a dog that’s inside the house or anywhere near something that your Malinois typically plays with or eats in, that can be a big reason.

 Likewise, Malinois are naturally protective and loyal.
 If they feel that another dog is a threat for whatever reason, they can become defensive and start growling.
 This doesn’t mean a fight will ensue, but it’s a signal to the other dog to back down or go away.

-While both genders of Malinois can be territorial and protective, the female of the breed might growl at male if she wants her space.
-This can especially happen if your dog is pregnant, because hormones can play a role in behavioral attitude.
+While both genders of Malinois can be territorial and protective, the female of the breed might growl at the male if she wants her space.
+This can especially happen if your dog is pregnant because hormones can play a role in behavioral attitude.

 Growling at You or Another Person

 The Malinois can also be prone to growling at people, but don’t always assume this means an attack is coming.
 Sometimes, they’ll growl out of pain or fear, as well as being protective.
 However, it can be an act of predatory nature that you need to be aware of.

 Like any animal, when they’re hurt, a Malinois can be aggressively defensive.
 If you notice your dog growling when you go to touch a certain spot, you should consider taking it to the veterinarian.

 Be mindful of the timing, too.
 If the growling is sudden or seemingly unprovoked, this can be an indicator that your dog got hurt or, if you’re breeding your Malinois, could be pregnant and is protective of her puppies.